Honoured of them all

 The firm I was with in Bombay held the sole contract

-for the docking, shoring and undocking of vessels in the graving-docks of
+for the docking, shoring and undocking of vessels in the graving-docks

-and labour contractors.
+shipping and labour contractors.

 My duties here consisted in the general supervision of the business, the engaging and supervision of labour, boats, bunkering, loading, and landing etc, and this brought me in daily association with the Harbour administration in connection with vessels docking, coaling, ballasting etc.